bufbuild-ru/docs/blog/totw-2-compress-protos/index.md

 next: false

 title: "Tip of the week #2: Compress your Protos!"
-description: "Compression is everywhere:.
+description: "Compression is everywhere.
 This pervasiveness means that wire size tradeoffs matter less than they used to twenty years ago, when Protobuf was designed."

 head:
   - - link